The Chip Bag

 Holding the pen unpostedHolding the pen posted

 All Platinum pens come with an anti-drying mechanism in the cap.
-It's pretty much impossible to photograph this in the 3776, so I'm using the clear cap on the Platinum Preppy as a visual aid.
-The cap has a spring-loaded inner cap that connects to the grip section of the pen when it's closed, which creates an airtight seal and keeps the ink from evaporating.
+It's pretty much impossible to photograph this in the 3776, so here is the clear cap on the Platinum Preppy as a visual aid.
+There's a spring-loaded inner cap that connects to the grip section of the pen when it's closed, which creates an airtight seal and keeps the ink from evaporating.
 A lot of modern pens have similar mechanisms, but Platinum claims that theirs is so good that it can prevent a pen from drying out for up to a year.
 I have no desire to test this, but my Platinum pens have always started up nicely even after sitting idle for a while.

 The sealing mechanism as shown in the cap of a Preppy pen

 Onto the nib: It's made of 14k gold, which is the main reason why the pen costs $208.
 It doesn't have super elaborate embossing on it, but it has a minimalist Mt.
-Fuji pattern that follows the curve of the edge.
+Fuji engraving that follows the curve of the edge.
 (The 3776 is so named because Mt.
 Fuji is 3776 meters tall.)
-And it has a fun heart-shaped breather hole, which is cute and fun.
+And it has a fun heart-shaped breather hole, which is cute and fun!

 A close-up of the 3776 nib

-The nib feels great and, indeed, springy.
-It's not flexible, but the tines give just a bit before springing back into place.
-The line variation is subtle but noticeable even when you're not making a conscious effort to modify your pen pressure.
+The nib isn't flexible and shouldn't be pressed on too hard, but the tines give just a bit before springing back into place.
+The line variation is subtle but noticeable even when you're not making a conscious effort.
 It adds a bit of character and... maybe even... whimsy to your grocery lists, letters to your elected officials, meeting doodles, etc.

 A writing sample

-Platinum pens tend to run dry, and there is a characteristic feedback to their nibs.
+Platinum pens tend to run dry, and this nib in particular has some feedback when you write.
 It's not scratchy, but the feeling is similar to writing with a pencil.
-It can be an acquired taste if you're used to really smooth writers, but I love the tactile experience of writing with it.
+I love the tactile experience of writing with it.
 I usually prefer broader, wetter lines, but the slight flexibility of the soft fine makes it much more pleasant to use than a firmer nib for me.
-On the art side of things, I anticipate that this pen will be a dream for detailed linework and even just regular sketching.
+I'm sure it's going to be a great sketching pen for the same reasons.

-I wouldn't consider the 3776 to be a replacement for my cheaper Platinum pens — I can throw those around without worrying about them too much, whereas the 3776 never leaves my desk.
-But it adds some additional luxuriousness to the writing experience that I haven't experienced in any other pen, and I use it almost constantly as a desk pen.
-It's not sexy, but it's a pen that just works, and I would much rather have solid functionality at this price point.
+I wouldn't consider the 3776 to be a replacement for my cheaper Platinum pens — I throw those around without worrying about them too much, whereas the 3776 never leaves my desk.
+But it adds some additional zest to the writing experience that I haven't experienced in any other pen, and it's one of the only fine nibs I use.

 Footnotes